ianblas/flip-bch/bcharg.md

 2. **22nd October 2020:** Formal presentation of our Work Plan’s first stage, “Identity and Web”.

 3. **2nd February2021:** Official Launching of our Website: www.bitcoincashargentina.com

 Activation of Social Media.
 Activation of Social Media Support (Whatsapp, Mail, Telegram, Signal).

 4. **10th March 2021:** Start of Stage 2: “0/50 Acceptance & Use”.

-5. **At present:** There are 45 businesses and companies that have been uploaded to the Website and they are constantly audited in order to ensure that they operate properly.
-**This has been our progress in these first 6 months.**
+5. **At present:** There are 45 businesses and companies that have been uploaded to the Website and they are constantly audited in order to ensure that they operate properly. **This has been our progress in these first 6 months.**

-**Stage #3** “51/100 Acceptance & Use”
+### Stage #3: “51/100 Acceptance & Use”
 Implementation Period: 90 days.
 (We will endeavor to reach this number as quickly as possible, however we feel more accountable by accepting a commitment to a specific deadline date).
 Required Budget: 52 BCH

-**Our Online Presence:**
+### Our Online Presence:

 - [Website](https://bitcoincashargentina.com/)